whilehak/OverTheWire/Bandit/Level 5.md

 ```
 cat ./filename
 ```
 The period means the current directory and the slash separates directories and files.
 Using this command, we print the contents of the files.
-All the files except *-file07* has unusual characters.
+All the files except *-file07* contains unusual characters.
 The password is in *-file07*.

 Password: **koReBOKuIDDepwhWk7jZC0RTdopnAYKh**